holoviz/lumen/doc/getting_started/core_concepts.md

         columns: ['species', 'island', 'sex', 'year', 'bill_length_mm', 'bill_depth_mm']
 ```

-See the [Transform Reference](../architecture/transform) for other transform types and for the relevant parameters.
+See the [Transform Reference](../reference/transform/index) for other transform types and for the relevant parameters.

 ## Layouts (views)

-The `layouts` section defines how the dashboard is going to look.
+The `layouts` section declares the actual content in the rendered application.
 The essential structure of a `layouts` section is as follows:

 ```{code-block} YAML
 layouts: